commonhaus/foundation/SECURITY.md

 ## General Guidelines:

-1. **Act in Good Faith**: The Commonhaus community is built on trust.
+1. **Act in Good Faith**: This community is built on trust.
 Please act responsibly, avoid data destruction, service disruption, and privacy violation when researching vulnerabilities.

 2. **Feedback**: We're always open to feedback on this policy.
 If you have suggestions for improvement, feel free to share them.